 The Apostle Paul said something very similar about heaven.
 He said everyone who has placed their faith in Christ has “the firstfruits of the Spirit,” meaning that the presence of the Holy Spirit gives us a glimpse of heaven.
 And he said this taste of our future inheritance naturally leads to two responses: A yearning for heaven and the patience to wait for that reward (Romans 8:22-25).

 Do you yearn for heaven?
 When I first thought about that, I had to admit that I don’t.
 When I travel, I yearn to see my family.
-Right now I’m yearning for our summer vacation.
+Every spring, I start yearning for our summer vacation.
 As for heaven?
 I’m thankful that it’s real, but I can’t say I’m in any hurry to get there.

 If it seems that you don’t yearn for heaven either, maybe you actually do.
 Think about something you love to do—your favorite hobby, perhaps, or a place where you love to vacation.
 C.S.
 Lewis said our longing to spend more time doing what we most enjoy is an expression of our ultimate longing for heaven.

-“…it (is) not in them,” he wrote, “it only comes through them and what (comes) through them (is) longing…For they are not the thing itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never visited.
+…it (is) not in them.
+It only comes through them and what (comes) through them (is) longing…For they are not the thing itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never visited.

 The realization that the things of this world will never completely satisfy our deepest longings is not bad news; it’s good news.
 It helps us stop looking to them for what they are incapable of delivering, and it frees us to enjoy them for what they are: good gifts from God, but not the basis of our identity, security, or ultimate happiness.